Hyanaki/Ant_Project/README.md

 If the food is abondant, a queen is created.
 The queen will go somewhere else on the map to build her own ant farm.

+The results are introduced in a report written in French ('Guide d'utilisation: Simulateur de fourmiliere')